tesselo/tesselo.github.io/_posts/2023-01-25-a-good-ending.md

 featured: true
 hidden: true
 ---
 Tesselo worked with satellites, space tech, AI, and in the cloud.
 So many buzz words united in one startup.
-How it it possible that there was no market for such a future oriented technology?
+How is it possible that there was no market for such a future oriented technology?
 This is a question we have posed ourselves many times.
 It is also the reason why we were so resilient and kept going for almost 7 years before deciding to stop.